-Similar to pregnancy, your body requires more calories and nutrients to support you and your baby when breastfeeding.
+Like pregnancy, your breastfeeding diet requires more calories and nutrients to support your body and baby.
 There’s no need to include any special foods in your diet — except for vitamin D, a varied and balanced diet can usually give you what you need.
 In some cases, a supplement might be recommended.

 Which nutrients are essential for breastfeeding?

 When breastfeeding, your body requires a higher amount of certain nutrients and calories — 300-500 more a day.
 This helps support your milk supply and provides you and your baby with essential nutrients.
 And a balanced diet can usually provide you with what you need.

 Besides getting enough proteins, carbohydrates, and unsaturated fats, some vitamins and minerals are particularly important while breastfeeding.

 You can do a post-birth blood test at home to check your nutrient levels.